adxcreative/RICE/README.md

 :fire:For more details about the arguments, please refer to the [API](https://github.com/rom1504/img2dataset#api) of *img2dataset*.

-- Finally, the tool will then automatically download the urls, resize them, and store them with that format if the output_format is set to *files*:
+- Finally, the tool will then automatically download the urls, resize them, and store them.

+If the output_format is set to *files*, the images will be stored as:
   * output_folder
     * 00000 (shard id)
       * 000000000.jpg